-The fireplace should also be equipped with a flue damper, which must be open when the fireplace is in use.
+The fireplace also is equipped with a flue damper, which must be open when the fireplace is in use.
 The flue damper control lever is located inside the fireplace.
 The counterweighted damper is operated by simply pushing up to open or pulling down to close the damper.
 When the fireplace is not in use, the damper should be closed to prevent cold air form entering the chimney as well as preventing warm air in the room from escaping up the chimney.

-NOTE: It is normal for a small amount of smoke to be released from the upper portion of the fireplace the first few times you use your new fireplace.
+NOTE: It is normal for a small amount of smoke to be released from the upper portion of the fireplace the first few times you use your new Martin Hearth & Heating fireplace.
 This results from an oil residue on the metal.
 Open a door or window to allow the smoke to escape.

 The grate included with this fireplace helps to appropriately locate and contain the burning wood.
 Failure to use this grate may cause overheating of parts of the fireplace and allow large pieces of burning wood to roll forward out of the firebox.
-If the grate becomes warped or damaged, it must be replaced with grate number 050456 only.
+If the grate becomes warped or damaged, it must only be replaced by a Martin Hearth & Heating 055119 grate.